Last Updated: February 20, 2023

 4.2.
 Sperta will implement commercially reasonable technical and organisational measures, as further described in Schedule 2, that are designed to protect against accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to Customer Personal Data.

 4.3.
-To the extent required by Data Protection Laws, Sperta will provide Customer with reasonable assistance as necessary for the fulfilment of Customer’s obligations under Data Protection Laws to maintain the security of Customer Personal Data.
+To the extent required by Data Protection Laws, Sperta will provide Customer with reasonable assistance as necessary for the fulfilment of Customer’s obligations under Data Protection Laws to maintain the security of Customer Personal Data. - Sub-Processing

 5.1.
 Customer agrees that Sperta may engage Sub-Processors to Process Customer Personal Data on Customer's behalf.
 Sperta will inform Customer of any intended changes concerning the addition or replacement of Sub-Processors and Customer will have an opportunity to object to such changes on reasonable grounds within seven days after being notified.
 If the parties are unable to resolve such objection, either party may terminate the Agreement by providing written notice to the other party.